FREEBIES

 - T/O&E 7-11 Infantry Regiment (26

-Infantry Division.
-The regiment could also be a separate unit attached directly
+each Infantry Division.
+The regiment could also be a separate unit

-to a Corps or Army, although by the end of WWII this had become rare.
+attached directly to a Corps or Army, although by the end of WWII this

 - T/O&E 7-11 Medical